Home › Destinations › Europe › Italy

 Archduke Ferdinand Maximilian of Habsburg built it in the mid-19th century for his love, Charlotte.
 They lived here till they went to Mexico.

 The beautiful white building, which shines out against the green nature and blue Adriatic Sea, will delight you.
-It has a view of the Gulf of Trieste.
+It also has a lovely view of the Gulf of Trieste.

 When you’ve been mesmerized by the beauty of the castle’s interior, I recommend a leisurely stroll through Miramare Castle Park.
 It features exotic plants and trees that evoke Mediterranean vibes.
 Along with royal vibes, of course.